Quantum channels and memory effects: Quantum channels divisibility and dynamical maps

 A class of Markovian master equations of this kind can be obtained as the continuous-time limit of a concatenation of identical system-bath interactions.
 These models, known as {\it collision models} \cite{AL87,TDV00,SZSGB02,ZB05,Rau63,Zimanetal02,Zimanetal05}, are defined by the iterated unitary interactions of the system $Q$ with $n$ identical reservoirs $E=(e_1, \dots, e_n)$.
 This {\it cascade} process, depicted in Fig.~\ref{cascade}, defines a quantum channel of the form

-where $U_{Q e_j}$'s indicate the identical unitary transformations coupling the system $Q$ with the environmental systems.
+where $U_{Q e_j}$'s are $n$ instances of a unitary transformation coupling the system $Q$ with the environmental systems.
 A comparison with Fig.\ \ref{figure01}a is useful to enlighten the relations between this model and the unitary dilation of memory channels introduced in Eq.\ (\ref{eqn:memory_model_10}): basically, in passing from the latter to Eq.~(\ref{eqn:cascade}) the environment and the carriers have exchanged their roles transforming the spatial correlations of Eq.~(\ref{eqn:memory_model_10}) into temporal correlations.
 An hybrid approach which includes both effects has been recently introduced in \cite{GP12}: as shown in Fig.\ \ref{GP12fig} the scheme has the same structure of Fig.\ \ref{cascade} for each row, and the same of Fig.\ \ref{figure01}a for each column.
 This model provides a link between memory channels and time-continuous dynamical evolutions.

 The set of Markovian quantum channels is denoted below by $\mathfrak{M}$.
-Clearly $\mathfrak{M}\subset\mathfrak{D}$ because any Markovian quantum channel can be divided into a large number of equal infinitesimal channels being it the solution of the (time-independent) master equation \eqref{ME}.
+Clearly $\mathfrak{M}\subset\mathfrak{D}$ because any Markovian quantum channel can be divided into a large number of infinitesimal channels being it the solution of the (time-independent) master equation \eqref{ME}.

 Then one can attempt to single out the class of quantum channels that can be split into \emph{infinitesimal} pieces, i.e., into channels arbitrary close to the identity.
 Clearly it would contain $\mathfrak{M}$.
 Actually the set $\mathfrak{I}$ of infinitesimal divisible quantum channels can be defined \cite{WC08} as the closure of the set of all families $\{\Lambda(t_2,t_1)\in\mathfrak{P}|t_1,t_2\in[0,t]\}$ of quantum channels for which there exists a continuous mapping $[0,t]\times [0,t]\rightarrow\mathfrak{P}$ onto $\{\Lambda(t_2,t_1)\}$ such that \begin{enumerate} \item[1)] $\Lambda(t_3,t_2)\circ\Lambda(t_2,t_1)=\Lambda(t_3,t_1)$, for all $0\leq t_1\leq t_2\leq t_3\leq t$, \item[2)] $\lim_{\epsilon\rightarrow 0}|||\Lambda_{\tau+\epsilon,\tau}-{\rm id}|||_2=0$, for all $\tau\in[0,t)$, \end{enumerate} where $||| \cdots |||_2$ is the superoperator norm defined in Eq.~(\ref{fromtoNORM}) of Appendix~\ref{sec:dist2} -- the closure being intended with respect to the associated distance.
 For a given family it is like to say that there is a continuous path in $\mathfrak{P}$ (where one can move by concatenating quantum channels) connecting any element of the family with the identity.